 - Licenses for Legal Fees and Costs - Guidance on the Release of Limited Amounts of Blocked Funds for Payment of Legal Fees and Costs Incurred in Challenging the Blocking of U.S. Persons in Administrative or Civil Proceedings

 - Entities Owned By Blocked Persons - Guidance On Entities Owned By Persons Whose Property And Interests In Property Are Blocked

-OFAC issues general licenses in order to authorize activities that would otherwise be prohibited with regard to Syria-related Sanctions.
+OFAC issues general licenses in order to authorize activities that would otherwise be prohibited with regard to the Syria Sanctions.
 General licenses allow all US persons to engage in the activity described in the general license without needing to apply for a specific license.

 - General License - Amendment to the Syrian Sanctions Regulations to authorize certain activities relating to publishing (April 13, 2015)

-The Syria Sanctions represent the implementation of multiple legal authorities.
-Some of these authorities are in the form of executive orders issued by the President.
+The Syria Sanctions program represents the implementation of multiple legal authorities.
+Some of these authorities are in the form of an executive order issued by the President.
 Other authorities are public laws (statutes) passed by The Congress.
-These authorities are further codified by OFAC in its regulations which are published the Code of Federal Regulations (CFR).
+These authorities are further codified by OFAC in its regulations which are published in the Code of Federal Regulations (CFR).
 Modifications to these regulations are posted in the Federal Register.
-In addition to all of these authorities, OFAC may also implement United Nations Security Council Resolutions (UNSCRs) with regard to Syria
+In addition to all of these authorities, OFAC may also implement United Nations Security Council Resolutions (UNSCRs) with regard to Syria.

 - 13608 Prohibiting Certain Transactions With and Suspending Entry Into the United States of Foreign Sanctions Evaders With Respect to Iran and Syria (Effective Date - May 1, 2012)